5 ways the fight for the Senate majority could turn out

 Texas

-Yes, President Donald Trump is at 36% job approval in the new CNN-SSRS poll.
+Yes, President Donald Trump was at 36% job approval in the last CNN-SSRS poll.
 But 10 Democratic senators are up in states that Trump carried in 2016 -- including five in which he won by double digits.
 It's a clash between an unstoppable force (the political climate tends to always rule) and an immovable object (the electorates in the key Senate battlegrounds are naturally inclined to support Republicans).

 One will crush the other.
 But at the moment, it's very, very hard to tell which one.